ARMmbed/k64f-border-router/README.md

 ```
 Note that the border router does not print anything else to the console window after bootstrap in this example application.

-The debug prints for the 6LoWPAN node running `mbed-client-example-6lowpan` application should look something like this after a successful bootstrap:
+The debug prints for the 6LoWPAN node running the `mbed-client-example-6lowpan` application should look something like this after a successful bootstrap:

 ```
 [DBG ][m6La]: init()